A Brother’s Name, A Sailor’s Sacrifice

 War Finds the Langley

-When war finally reached the Pacific in December 1941, the Langley was no longer just ferrying supplies.
-She became a lifeline, carrying P-40 fighters and pilots bound for the island of Java.
+When war finally reached the Pacific in December 1941, the Langley became a lifeline, carrying P-40 fighters and pilots bound for the island of Java.
 On February 27, 1942, while attempting to deliver 32 planes, the Langley was attacked by Japanese bombers south of Java.

 She took multiple hits.
 Fires spread.
 Steering failed.
 The engine room flooded, leaving her dead in the water.
-As a Chief Machinist Mate, Henry was almost certainly below deck, doing everything he could to keep the ship afloat and moving.
+As a Chief Machinist Mate, Henry was almost certainly below deck in the chaotic and increasingly devastated engine room as it filled with water, doing everything he could to keep the ship afloat and moving.

-The crew couldn’t save the aging, battered ship.
-The order was given to abandon ship.
+The crew couldn’t save the aging, battered ship so the order was given to abandon ship.
 The destroyers USS Whipple and USS Edsall rescued the survivors and sunk the Langley so that it would not fall into enemy hands.

 Chief Petty Officer Mummey wasn’t among the dead that day.
 He was one of over 400 survivors rescued by the Whipple and Edsall.
 The surviving Langley crew, including Henry, was transferred to the USS Pecos the next day.